okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 To enroll a device you need:

-- An app that enables a user to sign-in to their account
+- An app that enables a user to sign in to their account
 - That requests the appropriate scopes.
-See [Enable the user to sign-in](#enable-the-user-to-sign-in).
+See [Enable the user to sign in](#enable-the-user-to-sign-in).
-- A configured and enabled custom authenticator in your Okta org.
+- A configured and enabled custom authenticator in your Okta org
-- The current APNs token if your app is registered for push notifications.
+- The current APNs token if your app is registered for push notifications

 Alternatively, you can enroll the device using the [MyAccount App Authenticators API](https://developer.okta.com/docs/api/openapi/okta-myaccount/myaccount/tag/AppAuthenticator/#tag/AppAuthenticator/operation/createAppAuthenticatorEnrollment).

 There are many different ways that your app may start the flow for enrolling a device, such as the user setting a preference or adding an authentication method.
 No matter how the enrollment flow is started it follows the same steps:

-- Sign the user in if they are currently signed out.
+- Sign the user in if they’re currently signed out.
 - Create the configuration for the authenticator.
 - Create the enrollment details.
 - Call `enroll(authenticationToken:authenticatorConfig:enrollmentParameters:)`.